 AFI Docs: (June 17-21, 2015) Discover why DC is sometimes referred to as “Docu-Wood” during AFI Docs, a week of film screenings, lectures and post-film discussions by enterprising filmmakers and free thinkers at the AFI Silver Theatre in Silver Spring, Md.

-Smithsonian Folklife Festival: (June 24-28 and July 1-5, 2015) The annual Smithsonian Folklife Festival on the National Mall is one of the best ways to get a close-up look at different cultural heritages from around the world.
+Smithsonian Folklife Festival: (June 24-28 and July 1-5, 2015) The annual Smithsonian Folklife Festival, which will be held on the lawn of the National Museum the American Indian in 2015, is one of the best ways to get a close-up look at different cultural heritages from around the world.
 Like all of the surrounding Smithsonian museums, it is open to the public and completely free.

 Safeway National Capital Barbecue Battle: (June 27-28, 2015) Safeway sponsors the 22nd annual National Barbecue Battle, in which thousands of people gather to celebrate (and eat!) the American South’s favorite cuisine.
 Barbecue teams and restaurants from around the country will compete for more than $40,000 worth of cash and prizes, and for the coveted title of National Barbecue Pork Champion.
 The event will also feature two stages, the Pepsi-Lays Sound Stage and Famous Dave’s Music Stage, with an array of musical performances ranging from jazz to funk to rock.

 Capital Fringe Festival: The rebellious Capital Fringe Festival, an open access, unjuried film festival with all self-produced works, captivates audiences with hundreds of inventive performances by new and established artists.
 Genres include drama, experimental, comedy and musical theater.